najlaeLemrabet/BloodCellDetection_YOLO/README.md

 https://www.kaggle.com/draaslan/blood-cell-detection-dataset

+## TRAINING
-### Hyperparemeters :
+Hyperparemeters :
-IMG_SIZE = 224
+- image size = 224

-LEARNING_RATE = 2e-5
+- learning rate = 2e-5

-BATCH_SIZE = 1 # 64 in original paper
+- batch size = 1 # 64 in original paper

-EPOCHS = 100
+- epochs = 100

+## RESULT
-The model reach a loss of Mean loss of 4.45 amd mean average precision (MAP) of 0.86 in only 100 epochs Here is the result of the YOLOv1.
+The model reach in 100 epochs:
+- Mean loss of 4.45
+- mean average precision (MAP) of 0.86

+Here is the result of the YOLOv1 bloodcell detection.
 ![GitHub Logo](/images/Result.PNG)

 The blood cell detection was almost perfect, I believe if I did train it for some more time it will perform perfect detections